A bit shy or perplexed? Don't worry: with patience, discipline, and perseverance Zen meditation will achieve wonders in your mind and body.

 The time has come for you to discover and enjoy the wonders of Zen Buddhism and Zen meditation.
 Zen means meditation in Japanese.
 Zen was created around 500 CE in China.
 It is a branch of Buddhism created by the Buddha (nickname for the awakened one) around 2500 years ago after 50 years of verbal teaching.
 Meditation is the core of Zen practice and reading zillion books on Zen will never help you in your spiritual journey.

 Zen Buddhism is a philosophical way of life that will bring you serenity and inner peace for the rest of your life.
-Because of its simplicity and non-dogmatic approach it is one of the fastest growing religion around the world.
-Zen Buddhism does not have any gods, belief, doctrine, concept, opinion and judgment.
-Anyone can practice regardless of her/his race, ethnic group or religion.
-Simple down to earth common sense is the rule.
+Because of its simplicity and non-dogmatic approach, it is one of the fastest-growing religions around the world.
+Zen Buddhism does not have any gods, beliefs, doctrines, concepts, opinions, or judgments.
+Anyone can practice regardless of her/his race, ethnic group, or religion.
+Simple earth common sense is the rule.

-Having a Zen Mind is being mindful moment to moment to what is REAL and being indifferent to what is not.
-What is REAL is what we see, hear, touch, smell, taste, your body, what you are doing and your surrounding IN THE PRESENT MOMENT …with no though, no judgment, no concept, no idea, no opinion attached since most of them are either an illusion or a deceptive trap created by our ego-centered mind.
+Having a Zen Mind is being mindful moment to moment of what is REAL and being indifferent to what is not.
+What is REAL is what we see, hear, touch, smell, taste, our body, what we are doing and your surrounding IN THE PRESENT MOMENT …with no thought, no judgment, no concept, no idea, no opinion attached since most of them are either an illusion or a deceptive trap created by our ego-centered mind.

 1- Practice of daily meditation + weekly group practice.
 Meditation is the core of Zen.

-2- Being mindful to 1) What is real and letting go what is not.
+2- Being mindful of 1) What is real and letting go of what is not.
 2) Our 5 senses.
 3) What we do.
-4) What we think.
+4) What do we think.
 5) Our environment including people.

 3- Proper understanding such as: